Glaucoma Research Foundation hosted our first annual Glaucoma Patient Summit in San Francisco on March 16.

 Close to 200 attendees from across United States and beyond participated in the half-day program.
 A steering committee consisting of and volunteers (patients and doctors) and Glaucoma Research Foundation staff members planned and produced the first annual event.

-Based on the success of the inaugural Patient Summit, plans are already underway to present next year’s Glaucoma Patient Summit in the Chicago area during the Spring of 2020.
+Based on the success of the inaugural Patient Summit, plans are underway to present next year's Glaucoma Patient Summit in the Chicago area — please save the date for May 2, 2020 in Oak Brook, Illinois.
+For more information, please visit: glaucoma.org/summit

 Last reviewed on